kevin-coyle/sitefinity-easyDynamicContent/readme.md

 ## Installation ##

-1. Clone the repo into your custom directory for application
+1. Clone the repo into your custom directory for your application
 2. Change the namespace to where you have put the class

 ## Usage ##